To1ne/writepermission/_posts/2009-05-11-latex-on-windows-installing-miktex.md

 ---
 layout: post
 title: "LaTeX on Windows: Installing MikTeX"
 wordpress_id: 96
 wordpress_url: http://blog.tonotdo.com/?p=96
+redirect_from: /2009/05/latex-on-windows-installing-miktex
 ---

 ##Introduction
 In my graduation year I learned to use [LaTeX](http://en.wikipedia.org/wiki/LaTeX) and I fell in love with it.
 The output is just so clean and consistent.
 Meanwhile it has been a while since I've used LaTeX, but I wanted to use it again.
 I had to install everything again because my computer got reinstalled.
 So I'll explain you how I did it.

 ##MikTeX